 The internet has over 4.9 billion users and growing, generating billions of content every day.
 Before, companies have traditionally relied on community managers for their content moderation needs, but as usage and content grow rapidly, it’s no longer cost-effective or efficient to solely rely on people.
 And this is where AI and automation come in.

-Smart moderation is not only going to be helpful in 2022, but it will be a necessary feature that you’ll need for your growing community.
+Smart moderation is not only going to be helpful, but it will be a necessary feature that you’ll need for your growing community.
 Of course, we won’t see communities being taken over by machines anytime soon, but the idea is to invest in machine learning (ML) tools that help moderate content automatically.

 Central to the success of every online community is, of course, a good engagement strategy.
 Most community platforms out there suggest that the main problem for brands is setting up community tools, but really, the struggle is keeping members engaged and coming back.

 This is why community platforms like Beam.gg put great focus on built-in gamification features.
 Games are incredibly appealing, and they help us feel positive emotions like curiosity, perseverance, and creativity—making it the best and most unique engagement strategy out there.